 - 1.1.
 This handbook is intended to assist Surrey WI Treasurers in carrying out their tasks. - 1.2.
 It is important that the Treasurer can always account for all the money within her control.
 Steps must be taken to ensure that there can never be any reason for someone to suspect fraud.
 This Handbook is intended to provide guidance to the Treasurer in this matter. - 1.3.
 It is also important to remember that the WI committee as a whole is responsible for the financial status of the WI.
 The Treasurer should consult with the committee on all matters, other than general payments.
 The Treasurer should ensure that the committee decision is recorded in the minutes for future reference to cover the eventuality that someone questions the Treasurer's actions at a later date.
 In some instances the Members also have to agree and this agreement should be minuted.
-E.g., changes to the amount of a bursary must be agreed by the Members, whereas the committee (excluding the President) can decide that flowers should be purchased and given to the President on her retirement. - 1.4.
+E.g. changes to the amount of a bursary. - 1.4.
 The Treasurer must report the financial status to the Committee at committee meetings but Members may only get a report once every three months or less.
 The President should ensure that the monthly bank reconciliation and accounts are accurate and show the monthly bank statement to the committee.
 Treasurers using the Surrey Federation spreadsheet can provide a printout out the Financial Statement to prove the accuracy of the reconciliation.
 The Treasurer must give a financial report to the Members at the Annual Meeting. - 1.5.
 One reason why all WI Treasurers are asked to work to the same system of paperwork is to standardise the presentation within the Surrey in a professional way. - 1.6.
 All WI are charities, whether or not they are registered with Charity Commission.
 All WIs must comply with the Charity Commission's Rules and Regulations and this handbook is designed to help treasurers follow these, but does not overwrite official guidance. - 1.7.
 Although Groups are not charities, this Handbook applies to all financial matters for Groups since they are using WI funds.